naman9271/FinBridge/README.md

-# Fihub: Finance made simple
+# FinBridge: Finance made simple

 ## Description
 The Financial Literacy App is designed to empower young adults and professionals aged 18-35 in urban and semi-urban areas of India